-Under Wisconsin's livestock siting law, local governments do not have to require permits for new or expanding livestock operations.
-However, if they choose to require conditional use or other permits for such operations, the livestock siting law sets standards and procedures that they must use.
-It does not affect other local ordinances such as shoreland and floodplain zoning.
-The law limits exclusion of livestock facilities from agricultural zones.
-The Livestock Siting Review Board hears appeals of local decisions from applicants or neighboring landowners.
+Under Wisconsin's livestock facility siting law (Wis.
+Stat. § 93.90 and Wis.
+Admin.
+Code ch.
+ATCP 51), local governments do not have to require conditional use or other permits for new or expanding livestock operations.
+If they choose to require permits for such operations, they must adopt all the standards and procedures of Wis.
+Stat. § 93.90 and ATCP 51.
+This does not affect other local ordinances such as shoreland and floodplain zoning.
+The law does, however, limit exclusion of livestock facilities from agricultural zones.

 The standards address: